Mohamed-Ali-Maher-Mohamed/Yahoo_Signup_Automation/README.md

 1. **Web Scraping and Automation:**
    - Using Selenium for web scraping and automating web interactions.
-   - Techniques to wait for elements, find elements by various locators, and perform mouse operations as well as pages navigations.
+   - Techniques to wait for elements, find elements by various locators, and perform mouse operations as well as web pages navigations.

 2. **Headless Browser Operation:**
    - Running browser automation in headless mode for efficiency and bypassing detection.